songchunlin/en/vitae/index.md

 -   2005     Second-class Scholarship in 2004-2005, Zhejiang Normal
     University
 -   2005     Excellent League Member in 2004, Zhejiang Normal University

+---

+## Grants and Scholarships

 -   2012–2013     Joint-training Ph.D.
-Program, China Scholarship Council
+Program, China Scholarship Council.
+(Scholarship: ~21,000 USD)
--   2008–2013     Full Scholarship for Graduate, Zhejiang University
+-   2008–2013     Full Scholarship for Graduate, Zhejiang University.
+(Scholarship: ~12,000 USD)

----

-## Grants

-### Principal Investigator

 -   2006-2007     Observation and Study of Reproductive Behavior of Rodents.
 Laboratory Open Program of Zhejiang Normal University.
 (PI: 1/3)

-### Participant
+### Participated Projects (Selected)

 -   2013-2017     Effects of food web and its composition on bird and plant communities in subtropical fragmented habitats - a case study of land-bridge islands in Thousand Island Lake.
 National Science Foundation of China.
 (Core Participant: 4/8)
 -   2012-2015     Dynamic and Stability of forest bird community in fragmented habitats of Thousand Island Lake.
 National Science Foundation of China.
 (Participant: 6/10)
 -   2012-2014     Sensitivity research on habitat fragmentation of birds and reptiles in Thousand Island Lake.
 National Science Foundation of China.
 (Participant: 5/8)
 -   2012-2014     Body size evolution of island population of *Takydromus septentrionalis* and its responses on life history.
 National Science Foundation of China.
 (Participant: 3/7)
--   2012-2012     Conservation project of *Leucopsar rothschildi* in Indonisia.
-Ministry of Science and Technology of China.
-(Participant: 14/23)
 -   2010-2012     Biodiversity census in Baishanzu National Nature Reserve (Plants, Mammals and Birds).
 Baishanzu National Nature Reserve.
 (Core Participant)
 -   2009-2011     The effects of habitat fragmentation on life history traits of birds in Thousand Island Lake.
 National Science Foundation of China.
 (Participant)
 -   2009-2010     Wild Animal Resource Census in Wuxijiang Wetland Park, Zhejiang.
 Forestry Administration of Qujiang District.
 (Core Participant)